 A Sendable type is a way to mark a type as safe to be shared across concurrent contexts.
 The compiler enforces that only data that is safe to be accessed from multiple threads is passed between concurrent executions.
 This includes both value types, which are inherently safe because they are copied, and reference types, which must be explicitly made safe.

-• Reference Types (like classes) are not inherently Sendable.
-To make a reference type Sendable, it either needs to be immutable (all its properties are constants) or ensure thread safety through other means (like using an actor).
+Reference Types (like classes) are not inherently Sendable.
+To make a reference type Sendable, it either needs to be immutable (all its properties are constants) or ensure thread safety through other means (like using an

 Example:

-In the example above, UnsafeClass is not truly safe to be sent across threads because it has a mutable state without any protection.
+is not truly safe to be sent across threads because it has a mutable state without any protection.
 Marking it Sendable will likely cause compiler warnings or errors, depending on the context.
-On the other hand, SafeClass, being an actor, automatically serializes access to its state, making it safe to share across threads.
+On the other hand, SafeClass, being an actor

 Concurrency Domains